RightTyper/RightTyper/README.md

 RightTyper is a Python tool that generates types for your function arguments and return values.
 It is inspired by and produces much the same results as Instagram's [`monkeytype`](https://github.com/Instagram/MonkeyType).
-At the same time, RightTyper's approach ends up being more flexible and up to fifty times faster.
+At the same time, RightTyper's sampling-based approach ends up being more flexible and up to fifty times faster.
 RightTyper lets your code run at nearly full speed with almost no memory overhead.
 As a result, you won't experience slow downs in your code or large memory consumption while using it,